Interview by Franziska Baumann

 Kristin Norderval: I think about my voice very much as a resonator.
-(She laughs) So I am feeling its own resonation in my body, where it is vibrating in the head, in my bones, on my shoulders, in my skull in my head; how is it feel in my mouth.
+(She laughs) So I am feeling the resonation in my body, where it is vibrating in my head, in my bones, on my shoulders, in my skull; how it feels in my mouth.

-The fact that I can explore resonance from lowest to highest and feel it with an open throat and use it as a way to explore to the acoustics of spaces I am in.
-When I am coming into a space, I ask myself: Do I want to sing here?
-Is it a space I want I resonate with?
-Whether it is outside, like in an arena, somewhere where there are resonating reflection surfaces.
+I can explore resonance from lowest to highest and feel it with an open throat and use it as a way to explore to the acoustics of the spaces I am in.
+When I come into a space, I ask myself: Do I want to sing here?
+Is it a space I want to resonate?
+Whether it is outside in a place with interesting acoustics, like in an amphitheater, or inside, it has to be somewhere where there are resonating reflection surfaces.

 FB: What is the universe of the voice beyond classical singing?

-I perform in places like with chamber ensemble, the acoustic and the sampled voice.
-The sampled voice becomes another instrument from my composer brain and a co-collaborating improvisor.
+I perform in places where I can perform like a chamber ensemble, with the acoustic unamplified voice and the sampled voices blended together.
+The sampled voices become another instrument for my composer brain; a combination of another instrument and a co-collaborating improvisor.